Skip to main content

 Why traces matter

 Unsigned logs can be spoofed.
 Verifiable traces create audit-ready evidence: what the agent did, when it did it, and which patch was verified.
+Without signed traces, there is no way to distinguish a legitimate agent action from a tampered record.
+This distinction matters when regulators or auditors ask for proof of automated changes.

 • Compliance-ready evidence for SOC 2 and EU AI Act requirements